CVBhanuPrakash/CVBhanuPrakash/README.md

 - 🔭 I’m currently working on **Automated remote monitoring cultivation.**

-- 👨‍💻 All of my projects are available at [https://github.com/CVBhanuPrakash](https://github.com/CVBhanuPrakash)
+- 👨‍💻 All of my projects are available at my [Repositories](https://github.com/CVBhanuPrakash?tab=repositories)

 - 📫 How to reach me **chitlurubhanuprakash03@gmail.com**

-- 📄 Know about me more [portfolio](https://bhanu.social)
+- 📄 Know more about me [portfolio](https://bhanu.social)

 <h3 align="left">Connect with me:</h3>
 <p align="left">